AnkitaMungalpara/AnkitaMungalpara/README.md

 - [Building LLM From Scratch](https://ankitamungalpara.github.io/docs/generative-ai/llm-from-scratch/): Implemented all core stages of creating a large language model—dataset preprocessing, tokenization, designing the architecture, and building training pipelines—to understand what powers modern generative AI.

-  **Topics Covered:** Tokenization, Byte Pair Encoding, Data Sampling, Embeddings, Self-Attention
+  **Topics:** Tokenization, Byte Pair Encoding, Data Sampling, Embeddings, Self-Attention

 - [NLP with Hugging Face](https://ankitamungalpara.github.io/docs/generative-ai/nlp-with-huggingface/): Utilized HuggingFace Transformers to build and fine-tune NLP pipelines, from tokenization to multi-sequence processing and training on accelerators, for scalable performance.